Fantasy Prologue: "The Dragon Diaries"

 She walked through the archway.

 There was not a sound.
-What once was an array of walled gardens and mosaic fountains was now paralysed under the blanket of night and also ever moving under the touch of time.
-But decay is a silent act and so the garden remained still.
+What once was an array of walled gardens and mosaic fountains was now paralysed under the blanket of night and also ever moving under the touch of time - decay is it's own eternity.

-There was a side door which led to what once would have been the kitchens, painted on it was a hand holding upright a red rose and from the rose golden rays were painted.
+There was a back door and painted on it was a hand holding upright a red rose and from the rose golden rays were painted.

 Night 23